sftpplus/sftpplus-docs/docs/operation-client/index.rst

         Learn how to configure Entra ID and Exchange Online to allow SFTPPlus to read or write emails.

+    .. grid-item-card:: :octicon:`stack` IBM MQ Transfers
+        :link-type: doc
+        :link: ./ibm-mq

+        This page describes how to SFTPPlus interacts with IBM MQ channels to send and receive files.

 ..  toctree::
     :maxdepth: 1